bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RadiatedOutputPowerPerAntenna_1uH9Rio6XFy8Z6EBj1Yjbb/Documentation.md

-Indicate the power of radio waves emitted by each antenna of the BTS.
+Indicates the power of radio waves emitted by each antenna of the BTS.